lisdude/learningzil/notes.md

 - `<MOVE OBJECT1 OBJEC2T>` - Change the location of OBJECT1 to OBJECT2. (*Learning ZIL pages 25, 54*)
 - `<PUTP OBJECT PROPERTY VALUE>` - Change the value of PROPERTY on OBJECT to VALUE. (*Learning ZIL page 55*)
 - `<VERB?
 VERB-NAME>` - Return true if PRSA is VERB-NAME. (*Learning ZIL pages 13, 38*)
+- `<GOTO ROOM>` - Move the player to ROOM as if they had walked there themselves (calls M-ENTER and friends).
+NOTE: This **will** send the player to the room, even if something like an exit would normally block it.
+- `<DO-WALK ,P?DIRECTION>` - Force the player to walk in DIRECTION.
+- `<JIGS-UP DEATH-MESSAGE>` - Kill the player and print the death message.
+- `<THIS-IS-IT OBJECT>` - Change the object that is referred to by typing *IT*.
+Normally this is PRSO but this routine lets you change it to something else.
+- `<ITALICIZE STRING>` - Causes STRING to appear in italics or, if the hardware doesn't support it, underlined.
+- `<GAME-VERB?>` - Returns true if PRSA is a verb that doesn't take a turn.
+If you create a verb that doesn't require a turn, it should be added to the GAME-VERB? list. (e.g. `<SETG EXTRA-GAME-VERBS '(SCORE HELP INFO CREDITS)>`)
+- `<ROB OBJECT [ROOM || OBJECT]>` - Remove everything from inside of OBJECT.
+If the optional argument ROOM (or OBJECT) is supplied, the contents get moved there.
+Otherwise their location is simply cleared.
+- `<WEIGHT OBJECT>` - Determine the total size of OBJECT by recursively cycling through its contents and their contents and adding the SIZE property of those objects to that of OBJECT.
+(In other words, it returns the total weight of the object and everything inside of it.)
+- `<VISIBLE?
+OBJECT>` - Returns true if OPBJECT is visible to the player.
+- `<ACCESSIBLE?
+OBJECT>` - Returns true if an object can be retrieved.
+- `<UNTOUCHABLE?
+OBJECT>` - Returns true if OBJECT is out of reach of the player.
+- `<META-LOC OBJECT>` - Return the location of OBJECT if it's inside a room.
+Otherwise, return false.
+- `<OTHER-SIDE DOOR-OBJECT>` - Returns the room on the other side of DOOR-OBJECT.
+- `<NOW-DARK?>` - Call this after doing something that affects a light source (like turning off a lamp).
+It will check if it's dark and inform the player. *NOT A PREDICATE*
+- `<NOW-LIT?>` - The opposite of NOW-DARK.
+- `<HELD?
+OBJECT1 [OBJECT2]>` - Return true if OBJECT1 is ultimately inside of OBJECT2.
+OBJECT2 will default to the player if not given.
+(Note that OBJECT1 can be inside an object inside an object inside of OBJECT2.
+It doesn't necessarily mean it's in their inventory directly.)
+- `<TOUCHING?
+OBJECT>` - Return true if the current PRSA is a touch verb (e.g. TOUCH, TAKE, SHAKE, PUSH, etc).
+Seems like a shortcut so you don't have to write a long VERB? check for all of the touching verbs. (*Learning Zil page 67*)
+- `<CANT-SEE OBJECT>` - Mimic a parser failure for 'You can't see any OBJECT here.'
+Uses the player's noun rather than OBJECT's DESC.
+- `<RUNNING?
+ROUTINE>` - Returns true if ROUTINE will be called at the end of the current turn.
+- `<GLOBAL-IN?
+OBJECT ROOM>` - Returns true if OBJECT is a local-gloabl in ROOM.
+- `<SEE-INSIDE?
+OBJECT>` - Returns true if the player can see the contents of the container. (e.g. open and transparent)
+- `<FIND-IN OBJECT FLAG [STRING]>` - Return an object inside of OBJECT that has FLAG set.
+If an optional STRING is given, it gets printed before the normal response.

 ### Questions I Have
 - What's the difference between ==? and =?